I. General Statement.

 B. The directory information which, pursuant to 20 U.S.C. §§ 1232g(a)(5)(A) and (B) the District designates for the purpose of making available to the public in response to a request therefor, only includes students’ names, which shall only be provided in total, and which shall not be categorized via building level, school building, grade, or in any other manner.

-C. The directory information which, pursuant to 20 U.S.C. §§ 1232g(a)(5)(A) and (B) the District designates for the purpose of publishing in only the manners hereinafter provided, includes the parent’s and student’s name, address, e-mail address, telephone number, date and place of birth, major field of study, current grade level, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance but not including specific daily records of attendance, degrees, honors and awards received, the most recent previous educational agency or institution attended by the student, photographs, and other similar information.
+C. The directory information which, pursuant to 20 U.S.C. §§ 1232g(a)(5)(A) and (B) the District designates for the purpose of publishing in only the manners hereinafter provided, includes the parent’s and student’s name, address, e-mail address, telephone number, date and place of birth, major field of study, current grade level, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance but not including specific daily records of attendance, schools attended, degrees, honors and awards received, graduation, the most recent previous educational agency or institution attended by the student, photographs, and other similar information.